Costume jewelry: General history

 Costume jewelry has been part of the culture for almost 300 years.
 During the 18th century, jewelers began making pieces with inexpensive glass.
 In the 19th century, costume jewelry made of semi-precious material came into the market.
-Jewels made of semi-precious material were more affordable, and this affordability gave common people the chance to own costume jewelry.
+Jewels made of semi-precious material were more affordable, allowing common people to own costume jewelry.

-But the real golden era for costume jewelry began in the middle of the 20th century.
+However, the real golden era for costume jewelry began in the middle of the 20th century.
 The new middle class wanted beautiful, but affordable jewelry.
-The demand for jewelry of this type coincided with the machine age and the industrial revolution.
+The demand for jewelry of this type coincided with the machine age and the Industrial Revolution.
 The revolution made the production of carefully executed replicas of admired heirloom pieces possible.

 As the class structure in America changed, so did measures of real wealth.
-Women in all social stations, even the working-class woman, could own a small piece of costume jewelry.
+Women in all social stations, even working-class women, could own a small piece of costume jewelry.
 The average town and countrywoman could acquire and wear a considerable amount of this mass-produced jewelry that was both affordable and stylish.

 Costume jewelry was also made popular by various designers in the mid-20th century.
-Some of the most remembered names in costume jewelry include both the high and low priced brands: Crown Trifari, Dior, Chanel, Miriam Haskell, Monet, Napier, Corocraft, Coventry, and Kim Craftsmen.
+Some of the most remembered names in costume jewelry include both the high and low priced brands: Crown Trifari, Dior, Chanel, Miriam Haskell, Sherman, Monet, Napier, Corocraft, Coventry, and Kim Craftsmen.

 A significant factor in the popularization of costume jewelry was Hollywood movies.
-The leading female stars of the 1940s and 1950s often wore and then endorsed the pieces produced by a range of designers.
+The leading female stars of the 1940s and 1950s often wore and endorsed the pieces produced by various designers.
 If you admired a necklace worn by Bette Davis in The Private Lives of Elizabeth and Essex, you could buy a copy from Joseff of Hollywood, who made the original.
 Stars such as Vivien Leigh, Elizabeth Taylor, and Jane Russell appeared in adverts for the pieces and the availability of the collections in shops such as Woolworth made it possible for ordinary women to own and wear such jewelry.